 Crude Oil and Taxes are Primary Drivers

-According to the EIA, crude oil accounts for 64% of the cost of a gallon of gas, on average:
+USEIA reports crude oil presently accounts for 65% of the cost of a gallon of gas:

-Refining is a necessarily complex and sophisticated manufacturing process.
-It already requires intensive human and capital investments, and increasingly expensive environmental compliance processes.
-As the energy, carbon, and chemical content of transportation fuels is further engineered to accommodate multiple government mandates, the fuels manufacturing process will inevitably involve greater complexity, and costs, which ultimately reach consumers.
+Refining is a complex and sophisticated manufacturing process.
+It requires significant human and capital investments, and must meet increasingly expensive environmental compliance processes required by our government.
+As regulators change the energy, carbon, and chemical content of transportation fuels (e.g., Tier 3, RFS, LCFS) fuels manufacturing and distribution inevitably becomes more complex (e.g., E15) and costly to consumers.

 Despite new government regulations and mandates, fuel manufacturing’s share of the price at the pump is still small.
 During the last five years crude oil and taxes together drove 81% of the average retail price of gasoline; refining was just 10% of this cost.